canro91/canro91.github.io/_posts/2020-02-14-PipelinePattern.md

 await pipeline.ExecuteAsync();
 ```

-But, some steps of the pipeline can be delayed for later processing.
+Some steps of the pipeline can be delayed for later processing.
 The user doesn't have to wait for these steps to finish his interaction in the system.
 You can run them in background jobs or schedule its execution for later processing.
 For example, you can use [Hangfire](https://github.com/HangfireIO/Hangfire) or roll your own queue mechanism ([Kiukie](https://github.com/canro91/Kiukie)...Ahem, ahem)

 ## Conclusion

-This is a pattern you may find out there or may need to write.
-It's an assembly of steps to perform some actions based on a input object.
-You could extend this pattern to add custom actions on the execution of the pipeline or each step.
-Also, depending on the expected load of your pipeline, you could use [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) to run your steps.
+Voilà!
+This is the Pipeline pattern.
+You can find it out there or implement it on your own.
+Depending on the expected load of your pipeline, you could use [Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) or any other queue mechanism to run your steps.

 I have used and implemented this pattern before.
 I used it in an invoicing platform to generate documents.
-Each document type had a different pipeline.
-Factories generated pipelines with different steps depending on the type of client and operation.
-Also, I have used this pattern in a reservation management system.
-In this case, I used separate pipelines to create, modify and cancel reservations.
+Each document and client type had a different pipeline.

+Also, I have used it in a reservation management system.
+I had separate pipelines to create, modify and cancel reservations.

 > PS: You can take a look at [Pipelinie](https://github.com/canro91/Pipelinie) to see more examples.
 Pipelinie offers abstractions and default implementations to roll your own pipelines and builders.
 >